Benefits for Life Skills and Health

 Ages 8-10

 At this stage, kids are ready to start experimenting with their own ideas.
 Maybe they swap ingredients in a recipe, try making their favorite dish healthier, or invent a snack using whatever’s in the fridge.
-Cooking teaches them that there’s no “wrong” way to create—it’s all about trying new things and learning from the results.
+Cooking teaches them that there’s room for trying new things and learning from the results.

 Ages 11-13